“Physician Vitality: The Quadruple Aim for Practitioners and Educators”

-Upon completion of the live activity, participants will be able to:
+Upon completion of the 2016 Grand Rounds series, participants will be able to:

-- Recognize and review current management options for a variety of illnesses related to the field of pediatrics.
+- Recognize and review diagnosis and current management options for a variety of illnesses related to the field of pediatrics.

-- Recognize and utilize new advances in technology and physician practice for the care and treatment of the pediatric patient.
+- Recognize and utilize new advances in technology and physician practice for the diagnosis, care, and treatment of the pediatric patient.

-- Utilize a multidisciplinary approach to provide optimal outcomes for the pediatric patient.
+- Use a multidisciplinary approach to provide optimal outcomes for the pediatric patient.